Disposal of unwanted medicines

 While all transfers must be documented, the regulations do not require each individual transfer to be separately documented.
 Where a series of transfers of waste of the same description is being made between the same parties, provision is made for the parties to agree a “season ticket” – i.e. one transfer note covering a series of transfers.
 Advice on this is provided by the statutory Duty of Care Code of Practice which available in the ‘Government Guidance’ section relating to Duty of Care on the Environment Agency website.

 Q. I have heard that segregation of waste is no longer necessary, is this true?

-PSNC and DH have worked together to clarify the requirements with DEFRA and the Environment Agency (EA).
-With regard to segregation of waste, not all incinerators can handle aerosols therefore, in some situations, the waste contractor, or NHS England, may ask that the waste is segregated into aerosols, liquids and solids (including ampoules/vials).
-Unless the waste contractor or NHS England requests segregation, all the waste medicines can be placed in the same container provided, so long as this does not risk contact between incompatible products.
+PSNC and DHSC have worked together to clarify the requirements with DEFRA and the Environment Agency (EA).
+With regard to segregation of waste, not all incinerators can handle aerosols, therefore, in some situations, the waste contractor, or NHS England and NHS Improvement may ask that the waste is segregated into aerosols, liquids and solids (including ampoules/vials).
+Unless the waste contractor or NHS England and NHS Improvement request segregation, all the waste medicines can be placed in the same container provided, so long as this does not risk contact between incompatible products.
 See also the guidance in Safe Management of Healthcare Waste (link above).

-Q. Who will be in charge of waste collection - who will pay for it?
+Q. Who is in charge of waste collections – who will pay for it?

 NHS England must make arrangements for collection of waste from the pharmacy for medicines returned from households (including from residential homes) and stock held in the pharmacy for dispensing purposes, and they will pay for that.
 Pharmacy contractors will need to purchase CD denaturing kits, (the negotiated Essential services funding, includes an element to reflect these costs) but all other costs fall to NHS England.